 How to amend your planning obligation

-Please email planning@greatercambridgeplanning.org it discuss your application before making an change.
+Please email planning@greatercambridgeplanning.org to discuss your application before requesting a change.

 The application can be made on this form [DOC] which requires: